coconutcake/hajduktools/README.md

 Admin will have access to price modifications and additional calculation formulas  through CMS and be able to change them along with constantly changing product prices.

 ## Main project assumptions:
-- Responsive and minimal app for B2B sector
+- Responsive and minimal app for B2B sector [done]
-- Access only for registered users
+- Access only for registered users [done]
-- Easy changes to apply such: prices, multipliers
+- Easy changes to apply such: prices, multipliers [done]
-- Additional formulas
+- Additional formulas [done]
-- No page refreshings
+- No page refreshings thanks to AJAX/JSON [done]

 ## Future project extensions:
 - Mailing generator for company employers
 - Checking platform
 - Doors ordering platform
 - Statuses
--